vasylenko/devdosvid.blog/content/cv/index.md

 :   I like to explore new cities and countries, and I like trekking.
 I've been to the Annapurna base camp, and now I want to visit Everest's base camp.

 Blogging
 :   I love to write tutorials and articles about the technologies I use and learn.
+AWS Community Builder and HashiCorp Ambassador.

 Science
 :   Fond of History, Astronomy, and Physics.
 I wish to see the Betelgeuse supernova explosion someday, even though the expected explosion date is somewhere between today and 100k years.